-We love making these videos for you and would really love your input.
+We made the videos on this page for you and would really love your input.

-Let us know if there are any diabetic education topics you would like to see us do a video on.
+Let us know if there are any diabetic education topics you would like to see.

 Diabetes is a condition where a person’s body struggles to produce or respond to the hormone insulin.

 Our diabetes education course provides individuals with the opportunity to get an in-depth look at barriers you may face.
 Another statistic which stands out for our region is race.
 With much higher-than-average rates of diabetes, American Indian (18%) and Hispanic (13%) populations are especially in need of help.